We are situated in the heart of the countryside, providing a convenient base from which to explore all of the beautiful county of Pembrokeshire.

 There are wonderful beaches and coves within easy reach for surfing, swimming or just beachcombing, castles and museums steeped in history and wonderful walks for the more energetic.

-There is a barbecue area with picnic tables for summer evenings and ample room for children to play on the field.
+All the cottages have their own outside patio area with barbecue and garden furniture, and there is ample room for children to play on the field.

 The cottages have full central heating, electricity and hot water all included.